BLACK BRITISH THEATRE AND PERFORMANCE

 Ola Animashawun is one of the most significant figures in new writing.
 As an artistic associate of the Royal Court, Ola established the influential Young Writers Programme which he ran for 10 years.
 Ola is also an associate and mentor for Theatre Absolute, Eclipse Theatre, Royal Central School of Speech and Drama and Belgrade Theatre.
 Ola is also a patron of Script Yorkshire and Graeae Theatre.
 Ola runs the dramaturgical service Euphoric Ink.
 He is the National Theatre Connections Dramaturg.

 copyright Aaron Imuere Kwame Kwei-Armah is an actor, playwright, artistic director and cultural commentator.
-He is the Artistic Director of the prestigious Young Vic Theatre.
+He is the former Artistic Director of the prestigious Young Vic Theatre.
 In his previous post, he was Artistic Director of the Baltimore Center Stage.
 Kwame is the author of several plays including, A Bitter HerbHold On, Big Nose, Elmina’s Kitchen, Fix Up,Statement of Regret, Let There Be Love and Seize The Day.
 Elmina’s Kitchen was the first non-musical play by a Black British playwright to be staged in the West End.
 As a director, Kwame directed Marley (which he also wrote), Soul: The Stax Musical, Things of Dry Hours, Tree, Changing Destiny, among other plays.
 Kwame initiated the setting up of the Black Plays Archive which is housed at the National Theatre Studio.

 Chinonyerem Odimba has written for stage, radio and TV.
 Her stage plays include Unknown Rivers (Hampstead Theatre), Princess and the Hustler (Eclipse), and Black Love (Paines Plough).
 She is a winner of the Channel 4 Playwrights Scheme and has been shortlisted for the Alfred Fagon Award and the Adrienne Benham Award.
 Chino is the Artistic Director and Chief Executive of the leading British-African theatre company, Tiata Fahodzi.